Drop ceiling Installation Instructions

 Finally, a drop-in ceiling can be used to complement a space’s interior décor – something that often isn’t possible when using standard drywall without going to the time, trouble, and expense of custom paint or a textured finish.

 Additionally, a drop-in ceiling system might be the best choice for your home renovation project if you live in an older house where the framing has settled over time.
 In this case, a drop-in system enables the installation of a level ceiling without a lot of costly framing corrections.
 It also allows you to cover the existing ceiling surface without expensive demolition and doesn’t require new plywood to be installed on the joists as is needed for many nail-up tile applications.
+Shop around and compare prices and ceiling options.
+You will quickly see that there are many advantages to a drop-in ceiling.
+Once you are ready to buy your tiles, and especially if you plan on doing the remodeling work yourself, your biggest question might be whether a decorative drop-in ceiling tile installation is a DIY-friendly home project.
+The answer is a resounding, “Yes!”
+To learn how to install drop-ceiling tiles begin by watching the videos on this page.
+These videos along with these simple instructions should help you successfully complete your dropped-ceiling installation.

-Tools and Materials Needed for the Job
+Tools and Materials Needed for the Project

 These are the tools and materials that you’ll need for your drop-in decorative ceiling tile installation: